Barron Canyon

 Information for planning a canoe trip through the Barron Canyon in Algonquin Park.

 The Barron Canyon contains Algonquin Park's largest and most impressive rock features.
 As its name suggests, it's a canyon—it has some really big walls made of exposed granite.
-Starting at the Achray put-in, it's a beautiful, almost entirely flatwater experience.
+Starting at the Achray put-in, it's a beautiful, almost entirely flatwater experience of the Canadian Shield.
 You'll paddle through both excellent little lakes—large and small—and charming river sections.
 The tiny bit of moving water can be portaged if you're paddling a fancy-light boat, which you might need since there are a lot of short portages on this trip.
 See the map below for the location of all those.
-If you're not after whitewater, this is one of the best little routes that Algonquin has to offer due to its variety and beauty.
-It makes for a fun little adventure, rather than just lake-portage-lake-portage repeat experience.
+If you're not after whitewater, this is one of the best little routes Algonquin has to offer, thanks to its variety and beauty.
+It makes for a fun little adventure, rather than just a 'lake-portage-lake-portage repeat' experience.

 Nights

-This depends on how fast you want to go, but it would you could do it anywhere from 2-4.
+This depends on how fast you want to go, but 2-4 nights would you could get from Achray to Squirrel Rapids.

 Booking

-Achray camp area has "jump off" sites, which are very handy if you're driving up in the evening.
-Jump off sites are sites intended for canoeists arriving late.
-They are meant for an overnight before your trip, not for hanging out for the day.
-They are super simple sites and at Achray they are tucked in behind their large maintenance building, but the best part is they apply the same rules as backcountry camping, not car camping, so the 9 person limit applies rather than 6.
+Achray camp area has "jump off" sites, which are campsites near the launch area that are intended for canoeists arriving late.
+Since they are meant for an overnight before your trip (not for hanging out for the day) they are super simple sites and at Achray, they are tucked in behind their large maintenance building.
+But the best part is they apply the same rules as backcountry camping, not car camping, so the 9-person limit applies rather than 6.

 Portages